 - Administers stormwater quality permits

-- Monitors construction site erosion and sediment control and monitors construction site erosion and sediment control
+- Monitors construction site erosion and sediment control.

 - Assists with response to spills and illegal dumping into the storm sewer system